playcanvas/developer.playcanvas.com/content/en/user-manual/physics/physics-basics.md

 It also specifies physical properties like mass, friction and restitution (essentially a measure of 'bounciness').

 The collision component specifies the physical shape of the body.
-Not that a rigid body's physical shape does not have to match its graphical shape.
+Note that a rigid body's physical shape does not have to match its graphical shape.
 It is typical for physical representations of objects to be much simpler than the graphical.
 The available collision component types are:

 * Box
 * Sphere